How to buy Turo shares

 Turo’s success in providing peer-to-peer car-sharing services has led to the company filing to go public through an initial public offering (IPO).

-This is likely to occur at some point in H1/22, with the company aiming to sell around $100 million in shares to investors.
+This is likely to occur at some point in 2023 or 2024, with the company aiming to sell around $100 million in shares to investors.
 Anyone can invest in the Turo IPO, from leading institutional investors to ordinary people, and it can be an excellent way to gain exposure to the company’s performance at the earliest opportunity.

 Below, we have outlined some of the most frequently asked questions about Turo’s IPO.
 Read on to bolster your preparation ahead of listing day.